How do you create assemblies that make sense to your colleagues?

-You can do this by adding a Limit Distance or Limit Angle mates, they can be found in the Advanced tab of the mates window.
+You can do this by adding a Limit Distance or Limit Angle mates.
+You can find these mates in the Advanced tab of the mates window.

-If you want to allow those movements in the top assembly as well, you have to edit the properties by right clicking the subassembly in the tree and opening the properties window.
+If you want to allow those movements in the top assembly as well, you have to edit the properties by right-clicking the subassembly in the tree and opening the properties window.

 You can find a more in-depth tutorial on rigid/flexible assemblies at 3DEngr.com.
 We found the image above there as well.

-You shouldn’t extrude holes in parts and then hide them using configurations, you will only create confusion when you do this and you’ll increase the chance on errors in manufactured parts.
+You shouldn’t extrude holes in parts and then hide them using configurations, you will only create confusion and you will increase the chance on errors in manufactured parts.

-The assembly tab in the Command manager holds all kinds or ways to shoot holes in your assembly.
+The assembly tab in the Command manager holds all kinds of ways to shoot holes in your assembly.

 But if you want to keep the assembly snappy regardless of hardware requirements, here are some pointers:

-The past work week was rather awful for me, because I found a bunch of reasons why a particular design was not going to hold up in real life.
+The past work week was rather awful for me because I found a bunch of reasons why a design was not going to hold up in real life.